 This chap in the picture, looks happy, doesn't he?

-He's studying for a test just like most of you and he's there with a huge grin on his face because he's ahead of the curve and he's going to ace the exam...like really hard
+He's studying for a test just like most of you and he has a huge grin on his face because he's ahead of the curve and he's going to ace the exam...like really hard.

 Though he isn't... he's actually that one person in your study group who has reached the point of irreversible madness because they know they haven't prepared enough for the exam and to be quite honest, damn what follows!

-I'm going to be making a lot of assumptions in a hope to draw a parallel with your actual exam/teaching 'structure' - try to make the connection as we go, you'll see what I mean when we get into it!
+I'm going to be making a lot of assumptions in the hope to draw a parallel with your actual exam/teaching 'structure' - try to make the connection as we go, you'll see what I mean when we get into it.

-The one emotion you're missing though is confidence - it would be better that this 'confidence' is matched with the competence gained from revision but instead, we're going to match it with strategic optimism and hope!
+The one emotion you're missing though is confidence - it would be better if this 'confidence' could be matched with the competence gained from revision but instead, we're going to match it with strategic optimism and hope!

 Right, in the name of ‘cramming’ I suppose we should get a move on!

-The past paper provides you with the template, structure, division of questions/topics and weight of marks per question
+The past paper provides you with the template, structure, division of questions/topics, and weight of marks per question, and more!

-Hugely valuable, the very act of getting familiar with these is important in and of itself, this will grant you the ability to navigate your exam!
+Hugely valuable right? the very act of getting familiar with these is important in and of itself, this will grant you the ability to navigate your exam.

-Now, although you haven't studied as much as you could of - you should have a bunch of notes/resources close by - these may be written by you or provided by your teacher
+Now, although you haven't studied as much as possible - you should have a bunch of notes/resources close by - these may be written by you or provided by your teacher.

 Your next step is to align the content of the notes to each section in the exam.
-It's likely that each exam section generally tests on the knowledge of one topic or maybe a few topics
+It's likely that each exam section generally tests on the knowledge of one topic or a few topics.

-If your exam allows you to pick the sections you answer, you're perhaps in luck!
-This structure might allow you to bank on topics and choose the ones that are most 'passable'
+If your exam allows you to pick the sections you answer, you're in luck!
+This structure might allow you to bank on topics and choose the ones that are most 'passable'.

-Choose the sections that have the questions you gravitate toward the most, this probably isn't the time to learn new content, unless you know from a friend that that's a super easy question and it's worth knowing
+Choose the sections which have the questions that you gravitate toward the most, this probably isn't the time to learn new content, unless you know from a friend that that's super easy and it's worth knowing.

-Before we get 'cramming', we need to organise ourselves because if we're going to regurgitate answers into the exam we better know where to put them and when we're going to be asked the question that warrants the correct 'barf' of answers
+Before we get 'cramming', we need to organize ourselves because if we're going to regurgitate answers into the exam we better know where to put them and when we're going to be asked the question that warrants the correct 'barf' of answers.

 Doing this will probably 'up' your confidence quite a bit too, which should increase your momentum to study and ultimately, give you a better shot!

-In our example, Chapter 1 links up with Q1 and Q2.
-These questions are the lower in marks and so should be the easier ones - these should be EASY marks, be sure to learn every iteration of the question these 'could' be
+In our example above, Chapter 1 links up with Q1 and Q2.
+These questions are the lower in marks and so should be the easier ones - these should be EASY marks, be sure to learn every iteration of the question these 'could' be.

 The structure described here should roughly resemble yours.
 If you need to speed up or you need to read textbooks faster, ask people in your class who have already filtered through all of this - one good thing about contacting someone who's revised is that they are often 'full' on information and enjoy showing it and therefore...sharing it!

-If you have recorded lectures, you can scan through them and look for tips, but it may be quicker to speak with anyone you can about what 'pointers' they know, anything that can close the gap on what will show on the day
+If you have recorded lectures, you can scan through and look for tips, but it may be quicker to speak with anyone you can talk about what 'pointers' they know, anything that can close the gap on what will show up on the exam day.

 Since time is not on your side, you're going to have to rely on the 'bank on it' strategy.
-What this means is, take what you know and ensure you can regurgitate it well - it's too late to start learning new things, unless... you know it's consumable and easy
+What this means is, take what you know and ensure you can regurgitate it well - it's probably too late to start learning new things unless... you know it's consumable and easy.

-Banking on a selection of questions can of course profit really well, equally it can be a slap in the face moment too.
+Banking on a selection of questions can of course profit really well, equally it can lead to a slap in the face moment too.
 Either way, it's probably better to know a smaller portion of content well than know a higher portion of content unwell, as counter-intuitive as that sounds.

 So take everything you know and fortify your knowledge on it, then sprinkle on the quick and easy 1-4 mark answers in other sections that you're less familiar with, these are usually the questions at the start of any section.
-This is kind of a mix of doubling down between spread your bets!
+This is kind of a mix between doubling down and spreading your bets!

-This depends on how close the exam is and how you feel about it, but it may be a good idea to contact your educator for any last effort tips they may be able to give you
+This depends on how close the exam is and how you feel about it, but it may be a good idea to contact your educator for any last effort exam tips they may be able to give you.

 So they decided to get in touch with the teacher and the email communicated that this person was really struggling with a question and just can't seem to get their head around it and they are spending a lot of time, just on this one question (which was a high marker)

-I once had this teacher who would get very funny and almost jittery about helping the students who he got along with, you could see him really trying to hold back giving away too much information but in doing that you'd recognise this kind of 'jitter' in his voice and then you'd know straight away what he was implying - this is what I mean by it being a bit political.
+I once had this teacher who would get very funny and almost jittery about helping the students who he got along with, you could see him really trying to hold back giving away too much information but in doing that you'd recognize this kind of 'jitter' in his voice and then you'd know straight away what he was implying - this is what I mean by it being a bit political.

-Now, this does happen, I suppose you can call it being human but some people just end up doing this and you end up getting some advantages that others won't - this may be an avenue for you to move into if again, you have time
+Now, this does happen, I suppose you can call it 'being human', but some people just end up doing things like this and you end up getting some advantages that others won't - this may be an avenue for you to move into if again, you have time.

-Here's a small example I found, see how you have 'everything' you need on one A4 page?
-Although in fairness I used to really PACK the page out, diagrams, equations, definitions, derivations, 'notes to self' and whatever else if relevant
+Here's a small example I found, see how you have 'everything you need on one page?
+Although in fairness I used to really PACK the page out, diagrams, equations, definitions, derivations, 'notes to self' and whatever else is relevant.

 Alternatively, if you don't like looking at anything before the exam - that's good too, that's actually quite common!